 A zone also provides an abstract layer that separates applications from the physical attributes of the system on which they are deployed.
 Examples of these attributes include physical device paths.

-System requirement concepts for Oracle Solaris Zones are discussed in Chapter 1, Planning a Non-Global Zone Configuration in Creating and Using Oracle Solaris Zones.
+System requirement concepts for Oracle Solaris Zones are discussed in Chapter 1, Before You Begin Working With Oracle Solaris Zones in Creating and Using Oracle Solaris Zones.

 System requirement concepts for Oracle Solaris Kernel Zones are discussed in Software and Hardware Requirements for Oracle Solaris Kernel Zones in Creating and Using Oracle Solaris Kernel Zones.